mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Parent Hashes

-While tree hashes summarize the state of a tree at point in time, parent hashes capture information about how the tree was constructed.
+While tree hashes summarize the state of a tree at point in time, parent hashes capture information about how keys in the tree were populated.

 When a client sends a commit to change a group, it can include an UpdatePath to assign new keys to the nodes along its filtered direct path.
 When a client computes an UpdatePath (as defined in {{synchronizing-views-of-the-tree}}), it computes and signs a path hash that summarizes the state of the tree after the UpdatePath has been applied.
-These summaries are constructed in a chain from the root to the member's leaf so that upper part of the chain can be overwritten as nodes set in one UpdatePath are reset by a later UpdatePath.
+These summaries are constructed in a chain from the root to the member's leaf so that the part of the chain closer to the root can be overwritten as nodes set in one UpdatePath are reset by a later UpdatePath.

 ~~~ aasvg
                      ph(Q)